 Create your customized songwriting practice routine to focus your efforts and maximize your songwriting results.
 A comprehensive guide to crafting your own songwriting practice to capitalize on your strengths and improve areas where you need to develop.

 I expected this article to chart higher, but perhaps the harsh truth that songwriting takes long term effort instead of being a quick route to fame and fortune might not have been to everyone’s liking.

 Songwriting Lesson: substance and an honest message is important, but make it accessible to your target audience!
-What’s that song about a spoon full of sugar and medicine?
+What’s that song about a spoonful of sugar and medicine?

 Brainstorming is my go-to songwriting technique, you can quickly create more songwriting ideas than you need.
-Use it to find song title ideas and song lyric ideas without ever struggling again!
-A simple solution that solves one of the most common songwriting problems.
+Use brainstorming to find song title ideas and song lyric ideas without ever struggling again!
+A simple solution that solves one of the most common songwriting problems

 Songwriting Lesson: Make it easy for people to enjoy your songs… one reason this article charted so high was because it was a video lesson.
 People tend to prefer video to the written word, and most would rather watch a music video than listen to it.

 Learn how to introduce yourself and get new people interested in your music before they even hear you, in 30 words or less….

 This article from 2016 was more popular than most of the articles from 2018.
 I didn’t promote it or even think about it.
 Basic SEO, Google and a topic that interested songwriters got more attention than many articles I actively promoted!